VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Polygon Sampling

 \subsection{Graph-to-Graph Interpolation}

-We provide qualitative results for graph-to-graph interpolation approach.
-Figure \ref{fig:appendix_polygon_graph_interpolation_1} and \ref{fig:appendix_polygon_graph_interpolation_2} visualize the 6 random intermediate interpolation steps for two triangulation graph samples. \ourmethodsmall{} is able to generate meaningful polygons for intermediate interpolation samples between triangulation graph of a convex and a concave polygon.
+We provide qualitative results for the graph-to-graph interpolation approach.
+Figures~\ref{fig:appendix_polygon_graph_interpolation_1} and~\ref{fig:appendix_polygon_graph_interpolation_2} visualize six randomly sampled intermediate interpolation steps for two triangulation graph examples. \ourmethodsmall{} generates meaningful intermediate polygons between the triangulation graphs of convex and concave polygons.